Armenia profile - Media

 Few Armenians rely on newspapers as their main news source.
 Print runs are small - usually a few thousand copies - and most titles are owned by wealthy individuals or political parties.

 A media law prohibits censorship.
 However, libel and defamation can be punished by prison terms and journalists have been sentenced under relevant laws.

+Internet access is on the rise.
+Most users access the web via mobile devices.
 Russian-language Odnoklassniki and Facebook are the most popular social media platforms.